thealbion75/sport-community-online/README.md

 - **Club Dashboard**: Comprehensive management interface for club administrators
 - **Meeting Times Management**: Set up and manage regular club meeting schedules
 - **Volunteer Position Management**: Create, edit, and manage volunteer opportunities
-- **Dynamic Volunteer Roles**: Volunteer roles are managed in the admin dashboard and used throughout the site
-- **Clickable Volunteer Position Counts**: Click the number of volunteer positions in the Clubs directory to view just those positions
 - **Location & Contact Management**: Add club addresses, contact details, and social media links
 - **Google Maps Integration**: Link club locations to Google Maps for easy discovery
 - **What3Words Support**: Precise location sharing using What3Words addresses